Skip to content

 Key pressures and opportunities

 Lack of management continues to threaten the extent and quality of orchards.
 Unmanaged orchards will tend to become over-run with bramble and coarse grasses.
-Although relict orchards can provide good wildlife habitat, particularly for breeding warblers, without intervention the fruit trees will decline and eventually die, leaving an area of scrub that will succeed towards secondary woodland.
+Although relict orchards can provide good wildlife habitat, particularly for breeding warblers, without intervention the fruit trees will decline and eventually die, leaving an area of scrub that will develop into secondary woodland.

 Orchards are vulnerable to poor management of the trees and ground layer:

-– Over-grazing can degrade the quality of orchards by damaging the ground flora, compacting the soil and damaging the trees.
+– Over-grazing can damage the ground flora, compact the soil and damage the trees.

-– Mechanical grass cutting risks causing physical damage to trees.
-Mowing without removing the cuttings will tend to increase fertility and reduce floral diversity.
+– Mechanical grass cutting can damage trees.
+Leaving grass cuttings in place tends to increase fertility and reduce floral diversity.

 – Restoration of relict orchards needs to be undertaken with care.
 Before removing collapsed trees it’s essential to determine whether they’re a rare variety from which cuttings should be taken before removal.

-Sourcing good quality stock for replanting has become much easier as interest in managing and restoring traditional orchards has grown.
-There are now multiple suppliers in the south-west offering local fruit tree varieties on a range of rootstocks for creating or re-stocking traditional orchards.
+Sourcing good quality trees has become much easier as interest in creating, managing and restoring traditional orchards has grown.
+There are now several suppliers in the south-west that offer local fruit tree varieties on a range of rootstocks.

-Climate change may bring its own challenges for orchards through changing environmental conditions, increasing heat stress, increasing humidity and associated diseases, localised flooding, waterlogging and favouring new pests and diseases.
+Climate change is bringing challenges for orchards through increasing heat stress, increasing humidity and its associated diseases, localised flooding, waterlogging and conditions that favour new pests and diseases.

-Although not widely known, orchards and fruit trees can be protected by Tree Preservation Orders where they provide public amenity and are not being used for commercial fruit production.
-Orchards may be recognised as County Wildlife Sites (CWS), a non-statutory ‘designation’ which indicates their conservation value (in the context of the planning system).
+Orchards and fruit trees can be protected by Tree Preservation Orders where they provide public amenity and are not being used for commercial fruit production.
+Orchards can also be recognised as County Wildlife Sites (CWS), a non-statutory ‘designation’ that indicates their conservation value (in the context of the planning system).
 Orchards are not widely represented among SSSIs.

 The lack of a market for the produce from traditional orchards is an ongoing problem.